sjzeil/CoWeM/Public/markdown/markdown.md

 \\{}bSidebar{25}
 Sidebars can be width-constrained so that they will not extend horizontally past a certain percentage of the page width.
 Any multiple of 5 can be given as a maximum with.
-If not value is given, the default is 50.
+If no value is given, the default is 50.

 If the sidebar contents have a "natural" width less than the value